Ensembl/guiHive/README.md

 All the 3rd party libraries used in guiHive are supposed to work in reasonably recent versions of the good most used web browsers.
 IE>=9 should also work.
 If you experience any problem, please, send your comments to mp@ebi.ac.uk

-AFAIK everything works fine in Firefox (v18.0.1) and Chrome (v24.0.1312.56), although the experience in Chrome seems to be a bit more pleasent (everything seems to run smoother).
+AFAIK everything works fine in Firefox (v7.0.1, v8.0.1, v12.0, v18.0.1), Chrome (v24.0.1312.56), Safari (v5.1.7) and Opera (v12.12) (although v18.0.1 of Firefox seems to choke slightly while zooming in/out the pipeline diagram.
+Since this seems to happen only with that specific version of Firefox, I will wait until a new version is released before trying to investigate further).